jphsd/glui/README.md

 	$ go run events.go

-This will dump out all the event types, for which call backs can be registered, to the terminal.
+This will dump out all the event types for which call backs can be registered, to the terminal.
 It doesn't utilize the glui package itself.